-The Platosa Property in Durango State, Mexico is the Company's principal producing property, and the Company also holds the Miguel Auza property located in northern Zacatecas State, acquired via the Silver Eagle transaction as described above.
-Ore produced at the Platosa mine is processed at the Company's mill located on the Miguel Auza property.
-The mine on the Miguel Auza property is currently not in operation and is flooded.
-The Company does not have plans to explore for or develop Mineral Resources at Miguel Auza at this time and is focusing its exploration efforts on the Platosa Property.
+The Platosa Property in Durango State, Mexico is the Company's principal producing property, and the Company also holds the Miguel Auza property located in northern Zacatecas State, acquired through the acquisition of Silver Eagle in 2009.
+Ore produced at the Platosa mine is processed at the Company's mill located at Miguel Auza.
+The mine at Miguel Auza property is currently on care and maintenance.